KannonZenetism/zenetism-field-physics/zenetism/mpx/theon-spirit-and-bifurcation.md

 >
 > Nekron's Mind-absence articulates the inverse arc's motion as blind-driving grind.
 >
 > Neither has bifurcated.
 Both are unified function-tilts at the +1 / −1 positions.
-The cascade-bifurcation begins one stratum below.
+The cascade-bifurcation begins at the subsequent stratum.
 >
 > 🕳️ Zenon — beyond function, beyond attribution, beyond architecture itself.
 > Visible foundations rest upon what cannot itself be seen.